We treat fraud prevention and detection seriously, in line with the Commonwealth Fraud Control Framework.

 - sending an email to EMDG.email@example.com

 Sydney NSW 2001

-Austrade is committed to protecting the confidentiality of everyone who reports suspected fraudulent activity.
-Leaving a name and contact details are not necessary but it will help Austrade to investigate suspected fraud relating to the Export Market Development Grants scheme.
-Austrade is subject to the Privacy Act 1988 and the Australian Trade and Investment Commission Act 1985 which require that all confidential information is protected.
-As such, all records will be held securely and no information will be passed on to other departments or agencies except as privacy laws allow.
+Austrade is subject to the Privacy Act 1988 and the Australian Trade and Investment Commission Act 1985.
+These acts require confidential information to be protected.
+We will hold all records securely and will not pass information on to other departments or agencies except as privacy laws allow.